 Key to developing this trust is the team knowing that their manager has their best interests at heart and will stick up for them when necessary.
-I have seen other managers fail at this task and have struggled with it myself.
+Many managers fail at this part of the job.

 There’s a fine line between pushing an individual to do their best work and to set that individual up for failure from the beginning.

-It was very clear that she cared more about her ability to come through for that stakeholder than she cared about the team.
-This was her greatest mistake.
+Don’t care more about your ability to come through for that stakeholder than you care about your team.
+It will be your greatest mistake.